-Consistent with peer-reviewed scholarship and with the United Nations Framework Convention on Climate Change (UNFCCC) Cancun Adaptation Framework section 14(f) and the Paris Agreement, this Chapter assesses the impacts of climate change on four types of migration: (a) adaptive migration (i.e., where migration is an outcome of individual or household choice), (b) involuntary migration and displacement (i.e., where people have few or no options except to move), (c) organised relocation of populations from sites highly exposed to climatic hazards and (d) immobility (i.e., an inability or unwillingness to move from areas of high exposure for cultural, economic or social reasons) (Cross-Chapter Box MIGRATE in Chapter 7).
+Consistent with peer-reviewed scholarship and with the UNFCCC Cancun Adaptation Framework section 14(f) and the Paris Agreement, this Chapter assesses the impacts of climate change on four types of migration: 1) adaptive migration (i.e where migration is an outcome of individual or household choice); (2) involuntary displacement (i.e. where people have few or no options except to move); (3) organized relocation of populations from sites highly exposed to climatic hazards; and (4) immobility (i.e. an inability or unwillingness to move from areas of high exposure for cultural, economic or social reasons) (see CrossChapter Box MIGRATE).

-A general theme across studies from all regions is that climate-related migration outcomes are diverse (high confidence) and may be manifest as decreases or increases in migration flows, and may lead to changes in the timing or duration of migration and to changes in migration source locations and destinations.
-Multi-country studies of climatic impacts on migration patterns in Africa have found that migration exhibits weak, inconsistent associations with variations in temperature and precipitation and that migration responses differ significantly between countries and between rural and urban areas (Gray and Wise, 2016; Mueller et al., 2020).
-Multi-directional findings such as these are also common in single-country studies from multiple regions (Call et al., 2017; Nawrotzki et al., 2017; Cattaneo et al., 2019; Kaczan and Orgill-

-Meyer, 2020).
-The diversity of potential migration and displacement outcomes reflects (a) the variable nature of climate hazards in terms of the rate of onset, intensity, duration, spatial extent and severity of damage caused to housing, infrastructure and livelihoods and (b) the wide range of social, economic, cultural, political and other non-climatic factors that influence exposure, vulnerability, adaptation options and the contexts in which migration decisions are made (Neumann and Hermans, 2015; McLeman, 2017; Barnett and McMichael, 2018; Cattaneo et al., 2019; Hoffmann et al., 2020) (high confidence).
+A general theme across studies from all regions is that climate-related migration outcomes are diverse (high confidence) and may be manifest as decreases or increases in migration flows, and lead to changes in the timing or duration of migration, and to changes in migration source locations and destinations.
+Multi-country studies of climatic impacts on migration patterns in Africa have found that migration exhibits weak, inconsistent associations with variations in temperatures and precipitation, and that migration responses differ significantly between countries, and between rural and urban areas (Gray and Wise, 2016);(Mueller et al., 2020).
+Multidirectional findings such as these are also common in single-country studies from multiple regions (A.Call et al., 2017);(Nawrotzki et al., 2017);(Cattaneo et al., 2019);(Kaczan and Orgill-Meyer, 2020).
+The diversity of potential migration and displacement outcomes reflects (1) the variable nature of climate hazards in terms of their rate of onset, intensity, duration, spatial extent, and severity of damage caused to housing, infrastructure, and livelihoods; and (2) the wide range of social, economic, cultural, political and other non-climatic factors that influence exposure, vulnerability, adaptation options and the contexts in which migration decisions are made (Neumann and Hermans, 2015);(McLeman, 2017);(Barnett and McMichael, 2018);(Cattaneo et al., 2019);(Hoffmann et al., 2020) (high confidence).

-Weather events and climate conditions can act as direct drivers of migration and displacement (e.g., destruction of homes by tropical cyclones) and as indirect drivers (e.g., rural income losses and/or food insecurity due to heat- or drought-related crop failures that in turn generate new population movements) (high confidence).
-Extreme storms, floods and wildfires are strongly associated with high levels of short- and long-term displacement, while droughts, extreme heat and precipitation anomalies are more likely to stimulate longer-term changes in migration patterns (Kaczan and Orgill-Meyer, 2020; Hoffmann et al., 2020).
-Longer-term environmental changes attributable to anthropogenic climate change-such as higher average temperatures, desertification, land degradation, biodiversity loss and sea level rise-have had observed effects on migration and displacement in a limited number of locations in recent decades but are projected to have wider-scale impacts on future population patterns and migration, and are therefore assessed in Section 7.3.2 (Projected Risks).
+Weather events and climate conditions can act as direct drivers of migration and displacement (e.g. destruction of homes by tropical cyclones) and as indirect drivers (e.g. rural income losses and/or food insecurity due to heat- or drought-related crop failures that in turn generate new population movements) (high confidence).
+Extreme storms, floods and wildfires are strongly associated with high levels of short- and long-term displacement, while droughts, extreme heat and precipitation anomalies are more likely to stimulate longer term changes in migration patterns (Kaczan and Orgill-Meyer, 2020);(Hoffmann et al., 2020).
+Longer term environmental changes attributable to anthropogenic climate change - such as higher average temperatures, desertification, land degradation, biodiversity loss and sea level rise - have had observed effects on migration and displacement in a limited number of locations in recent decades but are projected to have wider-scale impacts on future population patterns and migration, and are therefore assessed in section 7.3.2 (Projected Risks).